 The Vancouver Island Transportation Corridor Coalition is a nonprofit society incorporated under the laws of the Province of British Columbia.
-Its charter is to bring modern and efficient rail infrastructure on Vancouver Island, British Columbia, as the core of its future transportation system.
-Its tactical work includes growing a broad coalition of partners, including both government and non-government groups as well as individuals, to contribute to help achieve these goals.
+Its charter is to bring modern and efficient rail service to Vancouver Island, British Columbia, as the core of the Island's future transportation system.
+The VITCC tactical work includes growing a broad coalition of partners, including both government and non-government groups, to help achieve these goals.
+We need your voice!

-Our members envision being able to hop onto a train running every 20 minutes between Westhills and downtown Victoria and bring our bikes on board.
-We see a workforce that can relax and work on their digital devices while commuting safely (economic productivity).
+Our members and followers envision passengers being able to hop onto a train running every 20 minutes between Westhills and downtown Victoria and bring their bikes on board.
+We see a workforce that can relax and work on their digital devices while commuting safely.

-We believe our island industries can thrive economically and our economic outlook to be very economic.
+We believe our island industries can thrive economically.
 We want to leave our planet a better place by helping reduce tens of thousands of car trips every day and by building cycling infrastructure alongside the rail right of way.

 In accordance with the Province of British Columbia's stated usage of revenues from the BC Carbon Tax, our belief is that restoration of rail has already been paid for by taxpayers of Vancouver Island.

-The Society strongly supports integration and cooperation with ALL other forms of transportation such as cycling and pedestrian pathways, as well as ferry, taxi, other public transport integration and to continue to build upon the more than 100+ kilometers of cycling trails alongside the former E&N rail line.
+The Society strongly supports integration and cooperation with ALL other forms of transportation such as cycling and pedestrian pathways, as well as ferry, taxi, other public transport integration and to continue to build upon the more than 100+ kilometers of cycling trails alongside the Island Rail Corridor (formerly called the E&N rail line.

 Now it is time to hold elected officials accountable.
 Pledge your support to vote for only MLAs who will keep their promise to support our future.
 Our future quality of life depends on it.
 There are two choices - start now (less expensive) or later (more expensive and past the environmental tipping point).